TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CheatSheet.rst

 .. -----------------------------------------------------------
-   include directive: Here, it includes the file Includes.txt.
+   include directive: Here, it includes the file Includes.rst.txt.
 All files in the documentation project should do this.
 Use correct path!
    -----------------------------------------------------------

-.. include:: ../Includes.txt
+.. include:: /Includes.rst.txt

 .. ------------------------------------------------------------------
    highlight directive: sets the default language for code-blocks.
-   Usually, default is set to PHP in Includes.txt.
+   Usually, default is set to PHP in Includes.rst.txt.
 Here, we set it to rst (for reStructuredText).
    ------------------------------------------------------------------